 According to Don Norman, who first coined the term, “User Experience (UX) encompasses all aspects of the end user’s interaction with the company, its services, and its products.”
 True, user experience goes far beyond giving customers what they say they want or providing checklist features.
-In order to achieve high-quality user experience in a company’s offerings, there must be a seamless merging of the services of multiple disciplines including user research, engineering, marketing, graphical and industrial design, and interface design.
+In order to achieve a high-quality user experience in a company’s offerings, there must be a seamless merging of the services of multiple disciplines including user research, engineering, marketing, graphical and industrial design, and interface design.

 Although UX is a universal concept, applicable to all physical and digital products and services, it is most commonly studied in its applicability towards digital products and services, like software, apps, and websites.